LinaEagle/unity-UaaL-IL2CPP-example/docs/devlogs.md

 - played around specifying ndk, for Unity version `2020 LTS` I've chosen `ndk 19.0.5232133` because it works
 - I've tried to use `2021 LTS`, but faced ndk incompatibility.
 I'll expolore this issue after making it work with ARFoundation
 - unityLibrary - build.gradle - remove `buildToolsVersion` line to supress warnings about sdk tools incompatibility
+- unityLibrary/build.gradle - consider using `implementation fileTree(dir: 'libs', include: ['*.aar'])`, instead of implementation of each of plugins separated, the last approach somehow doeasn't work well